gifford-lab/lineage_tracing/results/round2_Sept_2016/README.md

 ![Integrated barcodes analysis](https://github.com/gifford-lab/lineage_tracing/blob/master/results/round2_Sept_2016/integrated.png?raw=true)

 + Some tables are put under [folders](https://github.com/gifford-lab/lineage_tracing/tree/master/results/round2_Sept_2016/fth1_time1_rep2/) corresponding to each of the experiments.
-	+ \*.barcode: the unique barcodes and the number of cells they show up in before filtering (see the above section)
+	+ `barcodecoverage`: the unique barcodes and the number of cells they show up in before filtering (see the above section)
-	+ \*.barcode.afterprocessing: same as above but after filtering
+	+ `barcodecoverage.afterprocessing`: same as above but after filtering
-	+ \*.barcode.afterprocessing.bi: same as above but here for cells with two barcodes left after the filtering, we treat the combination of the barcodes as one 'barcode'.
+	+ `barcode.afterprocessing.bi`: same as above but here for cells with two barcodes left after the filtering, we treat the combination of the barcodes as one 'barcode'.
-	+ \*.familyanalysis.csv: the result of family analysis.
+	+ `familyanalysis.csv`: the result of family analysis.
 Read the header for the meaning of each column.

 #### Barcodelet
 ![Barcodelet analysis](https://github.com/gifford-lab/lineage_tracing/blob/master/results/round2_Sept_2016/barcodelet.png?raw=true)